twrpdtgen/twrpdtgen/README.md

 Create a TWRP-compatible device tree only from a recovery.img

-With this script I tried to write TwrpBuilder script in Bash, and somehow I succeded, doing a better job ^_^
+With this script I tried to write TwrpBuilder script in Bash, and somehow I succeded, supporing more features

 ## Features